jayefan/transformer.github.io/_posts/2023-11-09-transformer_time.md

 ---

 ## Abstract
 This research means to discover the power of transformer in dealing with time series data, for instance traffic flow.
 Transformer with multihead self-attention mechanism is well-suited for the task like traffic prediction as it can weight the importance of various aspects in the traffic data sequence, capturing both long-term dependencies and short-term patterns.
 Compared to the LSTM, the transformer owns the power of parallelization, which is more efficient when facing a large dataset.
 And it can capture the dependencies better with long sequences.
 However, the transformer may have trouble dealing with the long sequence time-series data due to the heavy computation.
-This research try to compare differnt methods and their combination from the perspective of computational efficiency and prediction accuracy.
+This research compares differnt methods that make use of the information redundancy and their combination from the perspective of computational efficiency and prediction accuracy.

 ## Introduction